ShenhanQian/GaussianAvatars/README.md

 ![remote viewer](assets/remote_viewer.png)

+> - The remote viewer can slow down training a lot.
+You may want to close it or check "pause rendering" when not viewing.
+> - The viewer could get frozen and disconnected the first time you enable "show mesh".
+You can try switching it on and off or simply wait for a second.

 ### Running the Local Viewer
 After training, one can load and render the optimized 3D Gaussians with the local viewer